Anders K. Pettersen

 I seek out relevant books for the job and like going to conferences to refresh my thinking.
 Growth mindset.

 I’m very strategic and spend a lot of time thinking about the bigger picture.
-I have a good understanding of how to get things done in a big organization.
+I have a good understanding of how to get things done in a large organization.

 - Python: Many years of experience.
 Running web applications and making CLIs that use JSON APIs.